MattResner/Whats-For-Dinner/README.md

 # What's For Dinner?
 ### A Power BI Dashboard for International Cooking Inspiration and Meal Planning with Ingredients on Hand

-As a working parent with a spouse in medical school one of my most consistant challenges is developing a weekly meal plan.
-Balancing nutrition, ingredient costs, and labor involved is always difficult however, I wanted to see if I could solve another challenge, namely the creative job of generating new meal ideas while taking current pantry and fridge items into account.
+As a working parent with a spouse in medical school one of my most consistent challenges is developing a weekly meal plan.
+Balancing nutrition, ingredient costs, and labor involved is always difficult.
+However, I wanted to see if I could solve another challenge, namely the creative job of generating new meal ideas while taking current pantry and fridge items into account.

 To help accomplish this task I created the report below using a public dataset and API at www.themealdb.com.
 Click on the picture to go to the live report in Power BI Services (Power BI License Required).